Wabinab/Xenoblade-Chronicles-3-The-Book/src/26_maktha.md

 Quietly prompting, "Whatcha mean?"

-She took out her flute from her pocket, held it with both hands as she continued, reminisced about Miyabi{{footnote: Eunie don't know about Miyabi, Noah knows a bit from her memories.}} as she softly shared, "This life's a gift, from... a dear friend...
+Taking out her flute and held it with both hands, she softly shared, "This life's a gift, from... a dear friend...
 It should've been me...
 I should have died out there that day."

-> **Mio's memories**: Inside a building, some Agnian design tunnels, there was an explosion as flames raged behind.
-Miyabi was helping the injured Mio moving forward in the serious of tunnels.
-Miyabi pushed them into an escape pod as she closed it, not entering it herself.
-Purple gas filled the outer layer and enshrouded Miyabi's silhouette.
-As the escape pod's rocket engine bursts into flames, it shot out and Mio held one hand on the tiny window, hoping to reach out for her.
-The remaining of the flames finally spread to where the escape pod originally were, destroying the remaining.
+> **Mio's memories**: Inside a building, seemingly (multiple) T-shaped tunnels, Miyabi was helping Mio, whom injured at least her feet, to move forward.
+Explosion and flames raged from the junction, but they escaped it.
+Sitting inside an escape pod, Miyabi spoke her final words to her as she closed the door, closed herself out of her reach.
+Purple gas now filled the outer atmosphere as the escape pod launched into the distance, its rocket engine flares as it zoomed across its escape tunnel.
+Mio could only held her hands out, pressed it against the windows, and shouted, "**MIYABIIIIIII!!!**" Flames ignites the purple gas and Miyabi was no more to be seen.

 "So this isn't really me.
 I'm just living on her time.
 Maybe that's why..."

-Eunie casually look at her as she listened to her story, "Hmmm..."
-She looked as Mio stood up, walked a few steps forward, pressed the flute to her lips, and started playing a melody.
-It wasn't the usual Agnian off-seeing melody.{{footnote: In retrospect, like Crys whom created his Crys's melody, this is Miyabi's Melody.}} Manana's eyes opened up as she heard the melody, the song reverberates around the quietness of the forest.
+"Hmmm..."
+Eunie let her have the conversation she needed to without disturbing, only following her glance on her.
+As Mio stood up and make a few steps ahead, she pressed the flute to her lips and started playing a melody.
+It wasn't the Agnian off-seeing melody, an alteration indeed{{footnote: In retrospect, like Crys whom created his Crys's melody, this is Miyabi's Melody.}}.
+Manana's eyes opened to 'look' at the melody.
+The single song that strikes the tranquil forest, even birds lowered their chirping and cuckooing frequency, listening to her.

-After she finished a short segment, Eunie stood up, and with Manana, approached her, softly spoken, "Somehow, that remind me of us..."
+As she finished a short segment, Eunie stood up, accompanied by Manana, approached her and softly spoken, "Somehow, that remind me of us..."
 Mio put her flute down and turned to them.

 Mio connected with her thoughts, "I know.
 When we're Interlinked, I can see a glimpse.
 Inferno, destruction...
 Lanz screaming."

 "Noah's memories..."
-To which she nodded.

-Raising her voice as she looked to the ground, trying to phrase her words, "What if...
+To which Mio nodded.
+Then, Eunie looked down to presented a recourse, trying to rephrase her words, "**What if**...
 Bear with me...
-That friend of yours, she showed up like Joran?"
+That friend of yours, she showed up, like Joran?"

 "As an enemy?"

-"As an enemy."
+"*As an enemy*."

-She looked down on her flute, replied with a verge-of-tears tone, "I suppose...
+Her tone quivering, "I suppose...
 I'd want to know, same as Lanz.
 Simply...
 Why?"

 "Gotcha.
 I figured."

 She could no longer hold her thoughts to herself, tears aggregating at the tip of her eyes, "Mm...
 Why is it that you gave your life for mine?
-Why...?
-You could've lived longer yourself, Miyabi.
+Why...? *You could've lived longer yourself, Miyabi*.
 Why did you do it?"

-"So her name was Miyabi..."
-To which she nodded, then Eunie apologized with a low tone, "Sorry...
+"So her name was Miyabi...{{footnote: Eunie don't know about Miyabi, Noah knows a bit from her memories.}}" To which she nodded.
+"Sorry...
 Guess it's a sensitive subject."

-She shook her head, holding back her tears, "It's funny...
+She shook her head, trying to hold back her tears, "It's funny...
 I thought I had it all locked down..."
-As she looked down away to shed her tears, she saw Manana handling her a piece of handkerchief.
+Manana held out a handkerchief below her that caught her vision.
 "Thank you."
-Eunie patiently waited while she wiped her tears.
+She bent down and took it to her hands.
+Eunie patiently waited as she wiped off her tears.

 She continued, reflecting determination, "Whatever her reason...
 I'd accept it.
 The facts.
 Whatever the truth may be."